Zilliqa/ZIP/zips/zip-1.md

 Other address format such as `Base32` were explored.
 However, `Bech32` address format turns out to be a better fit due to
 - human-readable prefix explictly convey that the address is a Zilliqa address
-- Prevent confusion with Ethereum's checksummed address format
+- it prevents confusion with Ethereum's checksummed address format

 ## Backward Compatibility